 Installation

 Getting started

 Hummingbird is a fast, lightweight UI library built on top of Tailwind CSS utility classes.
-Write cleaner HTML, customize with utilities, and bring your project to life with interactive, accessible components.
+Write cleaner HTML, customize with utilities, and bring a project to life with interactive, accessible components.
 Start building today by following the quickstart guide.

+Installation